seunghoonlee89/Refs_EQA_GSQC/README.md

 While some papers contain quite direct statements about EQA for ground-state chemistry, others have more indirect statements or assumptions, which might reasonably be interpreted by a reader to mean that EQA is implied.
 We discuss this in more detail with each reference.

-## Papers that state that ground-state computation is exponentially spedup on quantum computers
+## Papers that state that ground-state computation is exponentially sped up on quantum computers

 In these papers, there is generally some statement that obtaining the exact ground-state classically is exponentially expensive AND a statement that quantum computation for the same task is exponentially faster.